bruhbruhlmaoo/uma-android-automation/HOW_IT_WORKS.md

 - A suitable training was already found (the whistle is only for "rescuing" bad turns).
 - A Whistle was already used this turn.
 - This is an irregular training evaluation (the whistle is too valuable to use on a speculative check).
+- Energy recovery is needed (`needsEnergyRecovery` is true) — the problem is low energy, not bad training options, so reshuffling won't help.

 **Shop priority:** Tier 4 (training effects).
 Relatively cheap at 20 coins and very useful as a safety net.